 Awards are granted on a competitive basis.
-Successful project proposals should highlight the resources available at the Museum that scholars will need to access in order to support their research.
-An addendum listing these resources may be attached in addition to the five-page project proposal.
-Important resources may also be referenced in the body of the project proposal.
-Visit Collections Search to search the Museum's holdings.
+Project proposals should specify the resources available at the Museum to which a scholar needs access for their research.
+Applicants may attach an addendum listing these resources (in addition to the 1,000 word project proposal) or otherwise may reference important resources in the body of their project proposal.
+Visit Collections Search to explore the Museum's holdings.

-- A project proposal, in PDF format, not to exceed five single-spaced pages
+A project proposal (in PDF format, not to exceed 1,000 words)